-Tech companies have set their sights on healthcare.
+Tech companies have set their sights on healthcare investment opportunities.

 The healthcare landscape is increasingly shifting from fee-for-service to value-based care.
 Healthcare startups have reached unicorn status in areas such as health insurance, electronic medical records, telemedicine, and biotechnology.
 Over the last few years, large tech companies have entered the healthcare sector, increasing internal R&D and private market activity in the space.